 When crisis strips away our normal roles - job, parent, spouse - what is left?

-Who am I when I’m not Miss Warm and Inviting? she asked.
+Who am I when I'm not juggling patients? she wondered.

 When $#!% Got Real

 As some of you may know, I experienced a pretty significant turning point in my life.
 I was pursuing religious life (read: convent) when I came down with some severe illness.
 I flew home from Rome in a wheelchair, never to return again.

 I spent the next 18 months being shuttled from doctor to doctor.
 But the more difficult part was being “stripped.”
 Kelly, the kind-hearted servant, the “holy” one who prayed four hours a day, the dreamer, the passionate one, the achiever— was now bed-ridden most of the time.
 I was so weak I could hardly move, speak, or think.
 Who was I when all of those identities were stripped away?